Muhammad Khan Junejo: Civilian Premiership

 Prime Minister Junejo's social policies led to the political independence when he was appointed as the President of Pakistan Muslim League.
-His policy also included the freedom of the press despite the opposition he faced with President Zia in this issue.
-He gained popularity and significance for his daring stance and disagreement with President Zia over many issues that President Zia had been managing since his control over the government since 1977.
+His policy also included the freedom of the press despite the opposition he faced from President Zia in this issue.
+He gained popularity for his daring stance and disagreement with Zia over a number of issues.

-On the economic front, he took the austerity measures and ultimately halted the Islamization of Economy ran under President Zia, which eventually put him at odds with President Zia.
+On the economic front, he took the austerity measures and ultimately halted the Islamization of Economy process ran under the Zia regime, which put him at odds with President Zia.